 Markings: Geometric patterns that resemble a street map, claws or fangs replaced by concrete or iron

-Example Quests: Protect a certain city from supernatural threats, end the career of a politician harming a city, help out the homeless in a city
+Example Quests: Protect a certain city from supernatural threats, end the career of a corrupt politician harming the city's heart, protect the homeless population, or sabotage a destructive corporate development.

 With a gesture, you can disable a single specific technological device, such as a cell phone, computer, or engine, by sending the machine-spirit within to sleep.

-Benefit: Spend 1 anima as a single action to target a single mechanical or electronic device within Close range.
-For a device to be targetted, it must be manufactured through industrial processes, must have at least 3 separate, moving parts, and be smaller than the shifter's current Size when they use this Facet.
-A gun is valid, but a syringe is not; a car is too large to be affected, but a motorbike might not be if you are in War Form.
+Benefit: Spend 1 anima as 1 action to target a single mechanical or electronic device within Close range that you can see.
+For a device to be targeted, it must be manufactured through industrial processes, and be smaller than the shifter's current Size when they use this Facet.
+A gun is valid, a car is too large to be affected, but a motorbike might not be if you are in War Form.
 The DC for an unattended object is 15; an object held in another creature's possession uses that creature's Willpower Defence if it is higher.
 You must have Line of Sight to the object; you cannot deactivate a pacemaker in a target's chest, or an engine inside a car, for example.

 The spirits of tools recognize humans as their masters, and shifters are part-human.
 By manifesting this Facet, a shifter gains resistance to modern weapons.

-Benefit: Spend 1 anima as a single action.
-You gain a Resistance to Physical Damage (ballistic, bludgeoning, slashing and piercing) equal to your ranks in Harmony for 1 Minute.
-This resistance only applies to damage inflicted by a complex weapon, such as firearms, a chainsaw, or a grenade.
-This doesn't apply to archaic weapons, such as swords, knives, arrows or natural weapons; nor to supernatural attacks or effects.
-Silver weapons also ignore this resistance and deal damage normally.
+Benefit: Spend 1 anima as 1 action.
+You gain a Resistance to Physical Damage (ballistic, bludgeoning, slashing and piercing) equal to 2 + your Blood Proficiency Bonus for 1 Minute.
+This Resistance applies only to damage inflicted by complex/modern weapons (firearms, chainsaws, explosives).
+It does not apply to natural weapons, supernatural attacks, archaic weapons (such as swords and bows), or silver.

 Humans rely on artificial light for innumerable tasks.
 Take away their mastery over illumination, and humanity is cast back centuries, and buildings become dark mazes.
 Through this Facet, you extinguish all electrical lights in an area.

 Benefit: Spend 1 Anima as a single action to target a single building of Size 40 or smaller within 10 Range.
 You can also target a portion of a larger building, such as 2 floors of an office building or half of a grocery store.
 Make a DC 20 Harmony check.
 If you succeed, all artificial light in the area is extinguished, including electric lamps, battery-powered flashlights, streetlights, or the flashlight function of a smartphone.
-This Face doesn't just turn off the lights, it prevents all artificial light in the area from working at all.
+This Facet doesn't just turn off the lights; it prevents all artificial light in the area from working.
 Even emergency lights fail to function.
-This effect lasts one scene or until you choose to end the effects as a single action.
+This effect lasts one scene or until Dismissed.

 Supernatural illumination is unaffected by this Facet.